UK's Ofwat asks water companies to use storm overflows more carefully

 “These would reduce the impact of wet wipes, which often block sewers and cause overflows, and help overloaded systems by keeping rainwater out of them.”

-Thames Water, Pennon (PNN.L), United Utilities (UU.L) and Severn Trent (SVT.L), among the UK's largest water companies, did not immediately respond to Reuters requests for comment.
+Thames Water, Pennon, United Utilities and Severn Trent, among the UK’s largest water companies, did not immediately respond to Reuters requests for comment.

+Reporting by Sachin Ravikumar and Muvija M in Bengaluru; additional reporting by Yadarisa Shabong; Editing by Shinjini Ganguli and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.